Afro-Latinos: The Blending of Black Culture

 My upbringing in the U.S. kept a lot of my family’s Panamanian heritage.
 What’s nice about being Latino is that there’s an implicit warmness to the culture that is so comforting.
 There’s a sense of connected familiarity with one another.
 With time I’ve learned about the struggles and strife that Latinos endured and continue to endure.
 It’s fascinating to see how the cultures continue to not only exist but flourish in the face of that much adversity.
 It’s a human story, a collective experience.

-In my perspective, Black History Month impacts the Latinx community by allowing us to openly think about the Afro-Latinidad of some of our members.
+From my perspective, Black History Month impacts the Latinx community by allowing us to think openly about the Afro-Latinidad of some of our members.
 Our community is so diverse, that it may blur our view to think racism isn’t present, but it is.
-Anti-black and anti-indigenous sentiments are rampant and out there, we just have to be open to see it and change the narrative.
-If you hear these sorts of things from your family and friends (or yourself!) recognize it and reflect on how you can do better.
+Anti-black and anti-indigenous sentiments are rampant and out there, we just have to be open to see them and change the narrative.
+If you hear these sorts of things from your family and friends (or yourself!), recognize it and reflect on how you can do better.
 It’s constant work to undo racist ideas, but it’s a meaningful project.